Debt Collection Agency Turkey: A Creditor's Jurisdiction Map

 Turkish lira depreciation against USD has averaged well into double digits per year across several recent cycles.
 A USD 100,000 invoice issued in lira at the order date routinely loses 20–40 percent of its USD value between invoice and recovery, even when the full nominal lira amount is collected.

+The remedy is contractual: USD or EUR denomination of the invoice; or lira denomination with a published FX adjustment at payment date referenced to the TCMB (Central Bank) rate.
 The cost of negotiating an FX clause at contract formation is minimal.
-The saving on eventual recovery, when the debtor pays late, is often 20-35 percent of claim value.
-This is the highest-ROI drafting intervention available to overseas exporters into Turkey.
+The saving on eventual recovery, when the debtor pays late, is often 20–35 percent of claim value.

 Frequently Asked Questions